raghebbenhamouda/Certified-Kubernetes-Administrator-CKA-/README.md

 - Certificates can be specified either as a **file path** or as a **base64 data string**

 ## API groups
+To get the name of a resource we use : `kubectl api-resources`
 ### API Groups
 ![Alt text](images/groups.png "api")
  The kubernetes API is grouped into multiple such groups based on thier purpose.
 Such as one for `APIs`, one for `healthz`, `metrics` and `logs` etc.